lunarseer/chopenko-hillel-django/README.md

 - Enjoy, All Endpoints collected on http://127.0.0.1:8000

-- run './manage.py get_currencies' for saving exchanges stamp to database
+- run './manage.py get_currencies' for saving exchanges stamp to database manually